emlid/navio2-docs/docs/Navio-APM/building-from-sources.md

 If you would like to add the compiler to the PATH permanently edit /etc/environment.

-#### Building APM using make-based build system
+#### Building ArduPilot using make-based build system

 <sub> **Deprecated**.
 Please use [waf](building-from-sources/#building-apm-using-waf-build-system) to build the project. </sub>

-#### Building APM using Waf build system
+#### Building ArduPilot using Waf build system

-These steps are the same both for compiling APM directly on Raspberry Pi and cross-compiling.
+These steps are the same both for compiling ArduPilot directly on Raspberry Pi and cross-compiling.

-Download the APM code and update submodules:
+Download the ArduPilot code and update submodules:

 ```bash
 git clone https://github.com/ArduPilot/ardupilot.git